jotorren/ra-ng-quickstart-webpack2/README.md

  ```

 # Bootstrap
-Before starting the Angular 2 application, the configuration service also loads a set of properties that depend on the
+Before starting the Angular 2 application, the configuration service loads a set of properties that depend on the
-**runtime** environment, which is identified using the **hostname**.
+**runtime** environment, which is identified using the URL's **hostname**.
 Doing so, we can use the same artifact on different
 environments without having to rebuild it.

 Keep in mind that properties read from the environment always overwrite any potential value defined in the static **Config**